sethupathib/Answers/README.md

 5. Preparation.
 (Urgent)
 6. How to work for "OpenRoad" Development?
 (Routing/STA Engine).
 7. Learning Shell Scripting.
+8. Write on Medium about "PG: When to pursue".
+9. Write about "VLSI CAD Competitions".
+10.

 ------------------------
 ### **Much Later**